conan-io/docs/versioning/lockfiles/configurations.rst

 Base lockfiles
 --------------

-Conan proposes a "base" lockfile, defined by the ``--base`` argument, that will capture only the versions and topology of the graph, but not the package-ids:
+Conan proposes a "base" lockfile, with the :command:`--base` argument, that will capture only the versions and topology of the graph, but not the package-ids:

 .. code-block:: bash